fletchjp/MERG-Arduino-Kit110-Examples/CANshield_LCDBut/README.md

 https://www.dfrobot.com/product-51.html (DFR0009)

+## Please note

+The CANshield button and LEDs not available for CBUS configuration

+This is because the pins for the LEDs and buttons are also used by the display, quite apart from them being hidden behind the display.

+All use of the button and LEDs has to be removed in the code as otherwise the display does not function correctly.

 ## CANshield information

 An Arduino program for the testing of the Arduino CAN Shield (MERG Kit Locker #110).